dplassgit/d2lang/docs/language.md

 ## Types & Keywords

-Built-in types: int, string, boolean, (eventually: array, map, record, lambda (but not closures))
+Current built-in types: int, string, boolean, constant arrays

+Eventually: (more arrays), map?, record, lambda? (but not closures)

 Current keywords (excluding built-in types)

 ```
-if, else, elif, do, while, break, continue, return, proc, print, println, main
+if, else, elif, do, while, break, continue, return, proc, print, println, main, asc, chr, length
 ```

 Eventually:

 ```
-error, record, array(?), length, keys, values, new, delete(?), asc, chr
+error?, exit, input, record, array(?), keys?, values?, new, delete(?), null
 ```

 ## Oddities

 No semicolons because why not.

-Do I want `*=` (& siblings)?
+Do I want `*=` (& siblings)? **Yes**

 Blocks MUST start/end with `{}`.
 BUT expressions don't need parens, so:

 ```
 if a < 3 {
   // Even if one line
 }
 ```

 ## `for` loop explorations